Managing models

 To create a model using expert mode

-You can use the Expert Mode to create the Db2 subsystem and LPAR models from a single screen and the same training request.
+If you are an advanced user, you can use the Expert Mode to create the Db2 subsystem and LPAR models from a single screen and the same training request.

 On the New Model window, click Expert Mode.